 If manual SAP product allocation is too costly, you may have a business case to automate the SAP product allocation process and maintain all those business rules in your SAP system.
 The concept is fairly simple.
 At the time of order request, we know whether you’re a Tier 1, Tier 2, or Tier 3 customer.
 When you request product, even if you’re a Tier 1 customer, we don’t let you consume all of the available inventory.
 We only allocate a certain amount of available inventory, either a percentage or a specific quantity of units.

 This process translates easily to eCommerce.
-When the customer is on the web shop, checking availability, the eCommerce store runs an ATP check first in SAP.
+When the customer is in the SAP webshop, checking availability, the eCommerce store runs an ATP check first in SAP.
 After the ATP check, you layer an automated “allocation check” on top of the ATP calculation.
 The logic looks like this:

 - ATP check in SAP.
 Using manufacturing lead times, outstanding purchase orders, and more, the algorithm asks, “Is there any inventory available to promise?”